ChristopherJTrent/mechazoo-rules/Phases/Maintenance.md

 At the beginning of the Maintenance phase, each player chooses one of their [[Part|parts]], that part's durability is restored to its maximum.
+Once the heap is empty and no player chooses to place anything on the heap, each player draws a number of cards equal to 3 plus the number of Scrap they have left over from their previous build phase.
+This action ends the Maintenance phase.